iainsgillis/devon-pottery-guild/classes.md

 We process registrations with Square Online to better integrate our registration process with our financial records.

-> **On Wednesday, January 22, 2025 from about 7:00pm (Mountain Time), there will be a big ol' button here to take you to the registration page.**

 All registration is on a first-come, first-served basis, with full payment due at the time of registration.

-There are no active registrations at this time.
-Check back on Wednesday!
-{# {{ link.bigbuttonlink(href="https://devon-pottery-guild.square.site/shop/pottery-classes/6373XYJTRIHAR6V3VW6AC7CA", text="Take me to the registration page!") }} #}
+{{ link.bigbuttonlink(href="https://devon-pottery-guild.square.site/shop/pottery-classes/6373XYJTRIHAR6V3VW6AC7CA", text="Take me to the registration page!") }}

 {# Keep an eye on our [facebook](https://www.facebook.com/people/Devon-Pottery-Guild/61568769758708/) or [instagram](https://www.instagram.com/devonpottery/?hl=en) accounts to be notified when our next round of registration opens. #}